DAVID GREENE, HOST:

-WATSON: (Singing) Now John comes home all in wonder, he rattled at the door just like thunder.
-Who is that, Mr. Henley cried?
-'Tis my husband you must hide.
+WATSON: (Singing) Now John come home all in wonder, he rattled at the door just like thunder.
+Who is that?
+Mr. Henley cried.
+'Tis my husband - you must hide.

-ULABY: That song was recorded in Doc Watson's living room in 1960 by Ralph Rinzler.
+ULABY: That song was recorded in Doc Watson's living room in 1960, by Ralph Rinzler.
 He was a Smithsonian folklorist who stumbled on Watson while looking for another musician.
-As Watson told NPR in 2002, Rinzler persuaded him to hit the folk circuit blossoming across the country at the time.
+As Watson told NPR in 2002, Rinzler persuaded him to hit the folk circuit blossoming around the country at the time.

 WATSON: Well, I was skeptical.
-I said Ralph people ain't going to sit and listen to me play this old time stuff.
-Yeah, they will too.
-He said, Now you've got something to offer in the way of entertainment and the folk revival, we want get you out there and get you heard.
-So, oh, you wouldn't believe the lonesome trips I did on that old big Trailways bus, all the way to New York by myself.
+I said: Ralph, people ain't going to sit and listen to me play this old-time stuff.
+Yeah, they will, too, he said.
+Now, you've got something to offer in the way of entertainment and the folk revival; we want get you out there and get you heard, so...

 (SOUNDBITE OF MUSIC)